 Having our own cGMP-capable manufacturing facility has enabled rapid translation of our drug candidates to the IND application stage, saving years of manufacturing translation and set-up activities, as well as saving several millions of dollars of external costs, while ensuring requisite quality assurance, as compared to using a contract manufacturing organization ("CMO") for our complex nanomedicine drugs.
 We believe these benefits will continue to accrue as our first drug candidate goes through human clinical trials into commercialization, and will also accrue for the multitude of candidates in our broad drug pipeline.

-We originally intended to manufacture the drug substances (i.e. the active ingredients in NV-CoV-2 and NV-CoV-2-R drug candidates) in our own manufacturing facility in Shelton, CT, for further formulation into final drug products at a contract manufacturing facility.
-However, the impact of the COVID-19 pandemic has caused severe supply-and-demand issues.
-We have therefore upgraded our facilities to enable complete clinical drug product manufacture, which involves both formulation and packaging under cGMP-compliant processes.
+We have upgraded our facilities to enable complete clinical drug product manufacture, which involves both formulation and packaging under cGMP-compliant processes.
 We are currently in the process of setting up the final drug product packaging at our facility.